kushagr1501/VirtualQueueManagment/README.md

 ### For Customers
 1. Open QueueMaster → Select "Customer"
-2. Choose a location (salon, clinic, etc.)
+2. Choose a location (clinic, etc.)
 3. Select the specific queue you need
 4. Receive your position number and verification code
 5. Show and verify your code  when called to the required place  - no more confusion!